Velocity Banking Calculator

 In the HELOC, you start with the same amount of debt at a simple daily interest rate.

 Direct deposit your paycheck into the HELOC.
-This means the day it hits your account, you owe less .
+This means you owe less the day it hits your account.

-You pay less in interest rather than it sitting in your checking account, earning nothing.
+You pay less in interest rather than having it sit in your checking account, earning nothing.
 It is tax-free savings for pre-paying your debt.

 As you pay down your debt, your average debt being exposed to simple interest is less than the debt otherwise exposed to amortizing interest, saving you money via interest rate arbitrage.

 This works even if your HELOC has a higher stated interest rate than your mortgage for two reasons.
-One is because the average debt is lower.
-Two, because it is simple interest vs. amortizing interest.
+One is that the average debt is lower, and two, it is simple interest vs. amortizing interest.

 How can you make mortgage acceleration even more effective?
 Using credit cards.